tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

 VALUES ( 12, 'Green Plate', '2012/12/01 08:34:56', '500.00', 12, 12 );
 ```

-Let&#8217;s see how the data appears when selected in a normal query.
+Let's see how the data appears when selected in a normal query.

 sql
 SELECT ItemID ,